psaravind/youtube-video-curation-assistant/README.md

    - Click "Search" to find videos

 2. **View Results**:
-   - Results show video title, duration, upload date, channel, views, likes, and description
+   - Results show video title with description, duration, upload date, channel, views, and likes
    - Click on the "Video" link to watch the video
-   - Select videos you want to save using the checkboxes
+   - Upload dates are displayed in a clean YYYY-MM-DD HH:MM format

 3. **Discover Related Topics**:
    - After a search, suggested topics appear based on video tags